JakubIllner/file-generator/README.md

 Before running the `file-generator`, ensure the following prerequisites are met:

 * Compute instance with Python3 (tested with 3.9), OCI CLI and Python `oci` package.
-* Network connectivity from the Compute instance to the Object Storage API.
+* Network connectivity from the Compute instance to the OCI  Object Storage API.
 * Configured `~/.oci/config` with API Key to connect to OCI API with Python SDK.
 Note the `file-gen.py` currently does not support instance principal authentication.